 Furthermore, for those taking international business trips for the first time, an orientation is held that covers safety education, including basic knowledge and measures to handle emergencies while abroad.

 |Training prior to assignment overseas||For employees||9 sessions||

 |Overseas business trip orientation||For employees such as those going on an overseas business trip for the first time||4 sessions||60 people|

 Results of External Evaluations

-In February 2017, Yamaha Corporation was certified under the Health and Productivity (White 500) certification system hosted by the Ministry of Economy, Trade and Industry/Japan Health Conference for the second consecutive year.
+In February 2018, Yamaha Corporation was certified under the Health and Productivity (White 500) certification system hosted by the Ministry of Economy, Trade and Industry/Japan Health Conference for the second consecutive year.